University-of-Colorado-Sports-Science/data-analysis-2025/README.md

 Feel free to create any other folders within the repository as you see fit.
 All we ask is that you keep the files we provide to you in their original file folder destinations.

 # Weekly Schedule
+This is a weekly schedule **per project**.
+The aim of this internship is to complete 2 projects, both of which will follow this schedule.

-For the regularly scheduled check-ins, we will meet twice a week: once on Monday and once on Friday.
-If your team needs or wants additional meetings, please reach out to us and we are happy to add times throughout the week!
+For the regularly scheduled check-ins, we will meet twice a week.
+During our first overall meeting, we will set recurring meeting schedules.
+If your team needs or wants additional meetings, please reach out to us and we are happy to add times throughout the course of the internship!

+During these meetings we will address 3 main ideas:
+1. Your team's to-do list to complete the project
+2. Your team's estimated capacity (the first meeting will address how much capacity you have for the week, the second meeting will address how much capacity your team has left this week).
+3. The following questions:
+  - What have you done since our last meeting?
+  - What do you plan on doing before the next meeting?
+  - What obstacles are impeding your work?

+Your team **should not** set a singular project role for each member.
+Instead, your team is cross-functional, allowing members to work on anything that the team agrees on.

 ## Week 1: Background and Research
 Key Deliverables: